Racial Equity & Justice Grants for 2022

 Logos Christian Ministries will use a $15,500 grant to fund their “Logos Freedom Ride Trip,” a 4-day road trip to Atlanta that will allow Marion students to explore the history of the civil rights movement.
 The trip itinerary is designed to enable the students to critically evaluate the effects of these policies on their lives and life choices, including considering attending Historically Black Colleges and Universities (HBCU).

-The Racial Equity & Justice grant committee consists of co-chairs Jody Demo-Hodgins and Nicolle Wampler, Candace Floyd, Dana Hanif-Booker, Johnnie Jackson, Evelyn Lisiecki, and Ide Okojie who review applications and make recommendations to the Foundation’s Board of Directors for grant awards.
+The Racial Equity & Justice grant committee consists of co-chairs Jody Demo-Hodgins and Nicolle Wampler, Candace Floyd, Dana Martin, Johnnie Jackson, Evelyn Lisiecki, and Ide Okojie who review applications and make recommendations to the Foundation’s Board of Directors for grant awards.